 That's a lot of money in your pocket for the exact same service, unlimited talk and text, and six gigs of data, plenty for most people, only 30 bucks a month.

-I made the switch because I like saving money, and it's also a veteran owned business.
+I made the switch because I like saving money and it's also a veteran-owned business.

-You're gonna like that part too.
+You're going to like that part too.

 Anyway, join the hundreds of thousands of us that have changed over to Pure Talk.